arvidn/libtorrent/docs/manual.rst

 when this setting is enabled.

 If you're using I2P, it might make sense to enable anonymous mode as well.

+``tick_interval`` specifies the number of milliseconds between internal ticks.
+This is the frequency with which bandwidth quota is distributed to peers.
+It should not be more than one second (i.e. 1000 ms).
+Setting this to a low value (around 100) means higher resolution bandwidth quota distribution, setting it to a higher value saves CPU cycles.

 pe_settings
 ===========